The-town/SimpleTodo/README.md

 ## Overview

-**Simple Todo** is todo application using text file.
+**Simple Todo** is a to-do application using a text file.

 ![todo_public_ver_1](./doc_img/todo_public_ver_1.png)

 ## Usage

-1. You register folder which **Simple Todo** search.
+1. You register a folder that **Simple Todo** searches.
 2. Put the string **[todo]** at the beginning of the file name in the folder.
 3. If the file name contains the string **[todo]**, **Simple Todo** will display the file in the list screen.
-   If the file is a text file, it will be displayed in the detail screen.
+   If the file is a text file, it will be displayed on the detail screen.

 _The string you use does not have to be **[todo]**._
 _You can specify any string in the configuration file._